adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 <Import Project="..\..\settings\common.props" />
 ```

-In our solution I have moved all things related to versioning to single `.props` file, common settings to another `.props` file.
+In our solution, I have moved all things related to versioning to single `.props` file, common settings to another `.props` file.
 Then included these in `.csprojs` and removed all `AssemblyInfo.cs` files.
-In my case I just don't need them anymore.
+In my case, I just don't need them anymore.
 And my new`.csproj` files are now smaller than my old, beloved `project.json` files!

-##### Did you like this blog post?
-Leave a comment so I continue blogging about my ASP.NET Core experience.